VKprogrammer/CPH_VS_Code_Extension_Leetcode/README.md

 # cph-leetcode-extension-by-vijay README

-This is the README for your extension "cph-leetcode-extension-by-vijay".
-After writing up a brief description, we recommend including the following sections.
+This is the README for our extension "cph-leetcode-extension-by-vijay".

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

 For example if there is an image subfolder under your extension project workspace: